PaddlePaddle/VisualDL/README.md

 VisualDL is initially created by [PaddlePaddle](http://www.paddlepaddle.org/) and [ECharts](http://echarts.baidu.com/).
 We welcome everyone to use, comment and contribute to Visual DL :)

+## More details

+For more details about how to use VisualDL, please take a look at [documents](https://github.com/PaddlePaddle/VisualDL/tree/develop/demo)